cs50/cs50.readthedocs.io/time.md

 * <https://time.cs50.io/19700101T000000Z/P24855DT3H14M>
 * <https://time.cs50.io/P24855DT3H14M/20380119T031407Z>

-Combined dates and times without an offset are assumed to be in US/Eastern.
+Combined dates and times without an offset are assumed to be in America/New_York (i.e., Cambridge, Massachusetts, USA).

 Times converted via CS50 Time Converter's landing page standardize on the shortest of these forms, omitting hyphens (`-`) and colons (`:`).